Sophie Scholl: Legacy

 On 22 February 2003, a bust of Scholl was placed by the government of Bavaria in the Walhalla temple.
 She was the fifth (Note: After: Maria Theresa (1811/1812), Countess Amalie Elisabeth of Hanau-Münzenberg (1817), Catherine the Great (1821), Karolina Gerhardinger (1998); before: Edith Stein (2009), Käthe Kollwitz (2019).
 See full list.) woman to receive that honor.

-The Geschwister Scholl Institute of Political Science at the University of Munich is named in honour of Sophie and Hans Scholl.
+The Geschwister Scholl Institute of Political Science at LMU Munich is named in honour of Sophie and Hans Scholl.
 The Institute is home to the university's political science and communication departments, and is housed in the former Radio Free Europe building close to the Englischer Garten.

 Many schools as well as countless streets and squares in Germany and Austria have been named after Scholl and her brother.

 In 2003, Germans were invited by television broadcaster ZDF to participate in Unsere Besten (Our Best), a nationwide competition to choose the top ten most important Germans of all time.
 Voters under the age of 40 helped Scholl and her brother Hans to place fourth, above Bach, Goethe, Gutenberg, Bismarck, Willy Brandt, and Albert Einstein.
 If the votes of young viewers alone had been counted, Sophie and Hans Scholl would have been ranked first.
 Several years earlier, readers of Brigitte, a German women's magazine, voted Scholl "the greatest woman of the twentieth century".

 In January 2014, the guillotine used to execute Sophie and Hans Scholl and other members of the White Rose Group was identified as being in storage in the Bavarian National Museum in Munich.
 The guillotine was considered lost for decades, but there are several indications that it was the instrument used to behead the Scholls, including modifications that were the hallmark of Johann Reichhart, the executioner.

 On 9 May 2014, Google depicted Scholl for its Google Doodle on the occasion of what would have been her 93rd birthday.

 In April 2021, the German Ministry of Finance issued a commemorative sterling silver €20 coin celebrating the 100th anniversary of Scholl's May birth and a commemorative stamp in May.